Dewberry/ripple1d/docs/source/user_guide.rst

 Index of Endpoints
 ------------------
 Jobs can be submitted using Postman collections, python clients, curl, or any other software that can communicate via HTTP REST protocol.
+The following endpoints reflect a typical workflow for ripple1d.

 .. toctree::
    :maxdepth: 1